adaptyteam/adapty-docs/versioned_docs/version-3.0/server-side-api-specs.md

 ### Profile object

-Object that contains details about your customer and their subscription.
+The object that contains details about your customer and their subscription.

 <ProfileObject />